johnbrc/MPD-Distribution/modules/MPD-FH/MPD-FH.md/MPD-FH.md

 ### Other learning forums ###

-Maize Plant Discipleship handbooks can easily lend themselves to personal study, theological education or other forms of guided learning.
+Maize Plant Discipleship handbooks can easily lend themselves to personal study, theological education and other forms of guided learning.
 In particular,

 -	Scripture references, within in the footnotes, provide a rich treasury of addition material for in-depth biblical study